AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_vpc.html.markdown

 * `aviatrix_transit_vpc` - (Optional) Specify whether it is an aviatrix transit vpc.
 Supported values: true, false.
 Default: false.
 * `aviatrix_firenet_vpc` - (Optional) Specify whether it is an aviatrix firenet vpc.
 Supported values: true, false.
 Default: false.

--> **NOTE:**

-* `aviatrix_firenet_vpc` - If you are using/upgraded to Aviatrix Terraform Provider R1.8+/UserConnect-4.6 , and an vpc resource was originally created with a provider version < R1.8/UserConnect-4.6, you must do ‘terraform refresh’ to update and apply the attribute’s default value (“false”) into the state file.
+-> **NOTE:** `aviatrix_firenet_vpc` - If you are using/upgraded to Aviatrix Terraform Provider R1.8+, and an vpc resource was originally created with a provider version < R1.8, you must do ‘terraform refresh’ to update and apply the attribute’s default value (false) into the state file.

 ## Import